-Do Use a Master Resume as a Foundation
+Do Use a Flexible Resume as a Foundation

-One of the top 50 resume dos and don’ts involves making a master resume that includes all your skills and experiences.
+One of the top 50 resume dos and don’ts involves making a comprehensive, flexible resume that includes all your skills and experiences.
 Use that as your basic template for any resume submission, and modify it for each new job search.